ealux/PowerFlowCore/README.md

 ## Basic concepts

 #### Namespaces
-Provided tool are located in several namespaces:
+Provided tools are located in several namespaces:

 ```csharp
 using PowerFlowCore;